fightforthefuture/votebot-www/app/embed.md

 By using the HelloVote iframe widget, you agree to embed the widget in a way that the privacy disclosure is completely visible and not obscured in any way.
-Sites that embed the widget in a way that hide the privacy disclosure will be blocked (or worse!)
+Sites that embed the widget in a way that hides the privacy disclosure will be blocked (or worse!)